bohde/lab/README.md

 Opens a merge request from the current branch to the default branch.

 ```
-$ lab merge-request --title 'Fixed a bug' --description 'Closes #1'
+$ lab merge-request
 ```

+This will open your editor so that you can fill in the title and description of the merge request.

+Flags are available for command line scripting.
 To see a full list of available flags, run `lab merge-request --help`.